sveltejs/rfcs/text/0000-standardized-render-tag-syntax.md

 This RFC is a proposal for enhancing the existing control flow blocks (`{#if}`, `{#each}`, and `{#await}`) and tags (`{@html}` and `{@const}`), and add support for custom blocks and tags.
-The potential solution will use a developer friendly API, and the solution will use a standardized block and tag syntax.
+The potential solution will use a standardized block and tag syntax.

 ## Motivation